lxtGH/lxtGH.github.io/_pages/includes/intro.md

 My research topics are:

-Large Language Models (LLM),
+Large Language Models (LLM) and Auto-regressive model.

-Multi-modal learning with LLMs (MLLM),
+Multi-modal learning with LLMs (MLLM): Benchmarking, New Architecture Design, Unified Modeling.

-Diffusion Models, image/video generation and editing.
+Diffusion Models, Image/Video Generation, Editing and Synthesis.

 Previously, I did some works on image/video segmentation and detection, open vocabulary learning.

 Moreover, the code and models for my works (maybe 98%), including the ones I have deeply contributed to, are open-sourced on [GitHub](https://github.com/lxtGH).

-I serve as a regular reviewer for CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV.
+I serve as a regular reviewer for CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM.